wdkim/prepay/README.md

 <pre>

 To get this to work in your enivironment:
-- update paths in settings.py
+- in settings.py, update BASE_PATH and database settings

 Here's what I added to my apache httpd.conf: